SAP-samples/teched2025-DA265/exercises/ex5/README.md

 Additionally, we will examine when it is necessary to re-index a model or re-sync it to ensure that Just Ask updates its metadata with the new values.

+## Instructions

+We estimate these instructions will take about 10 minutes to complete.

 ## Updating model dimension values

 ### Step 1: Open Brand Dimension